 You can experience a glimpse of history as you enter the museum, with mannequins on horseback dressed in full armor that exudes fierceness with a life-like presence.
 A part of a powerful Japanese warrior class that upheld honor and loyalty, a samurai's rigorous training began at childhood with swordsmanship, horseback riding and archery, and the collection pays tribute to their craft.

 Their current pieces showcase entwined silk and iron armors, as well as a lacquer encrusted carriage that exhibits superior craftsmanship and elegant beauty.
 This fall, the museum will rotate their collection and take an in-depth focus on the history and meaning of emblems and symbols embedded in the armor and other artifacts.

 Events at the Museum

 Enjoy free family fun on the first Saturday of every month from 1-3 p.m.
 Families and children ages four and older can take an interactive, kid-friendly tour of the collection, followed by an art-making activity for kids and parents to do together.

-Leisurely sip and explore the private collection at the After-Hours Cocktail Tour on the last Thursday of every month from 6:30 – 7:30 p.m.
-The admission price of $15 includes a refreshing beverage of your choice and a chance to win fun prizes.
+Leisurely sip and explore the private collection at the After-Hours Cocktail Tour on the last Tuesday of every month from 6 to 7 p.m.